FriendsOfCake/crud/examples/blog.md

 # Basic tutorial

-This part covers the basic introductional blog example, nothing more, nothing less
+This part covers the basic introductional blog example, nothing more, nothing less.

 ## Initialize the database

-Create a table with some sample data with the following sql:
+Create a table with some sample data with the following SQL:

 {% highlight sql %}
 CREATE TABLE posts (